 And if that wasn’t enough fertility-related stress, you might also have to deal with expensive treatment, medication side effects, and invasive surgeries.

 How to cope with infertility

-Dealing with infertility ‒ failed cycles, pregnancy losses, persistent negative tests, and confusing medications ‒ is not easy, and we know we can’t take your pain away.
+Dealing with infertility ‒ failed cycles, pregnancy losses, persistent negative tests, confusing medications, and treatment cycles ‒ is not easy, and we know we can’t take your pain away.

 But these small tips from our Peanut community can help remind you that you’re not alone, and there are healthy ways to make things ever-so-slightly better, to help you find the right balance between accepting infertility and keeping onto that infertility hope.

 1. Don’t play the blame game

 It’s all too easy to start blaming yourself, your partner, or some random circumstance that could’ve left you struggling with infertility, but this will only make things tougher.